lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ```js
 ReactDom.render(<Router><App /></Router>, document.getElementById('root'))
 ```
 5. Go into a little bit more detail about what happens when you render a router, eg. just like in the rest of React, parent components (in this case, Router) pass their props to child components.
-Making `<Router>` the top-level component ensures you can use the router's functionality from anywhere within your app.
+Making `<Router>` the top-level component ensures you can use the router's history from anywhere within your app.
 6. Talk about the [html5 history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).